TED (conference): TEDx

 TEDx was founded by Lara Stein.
 TEDx are independent events similar to TED in presentation.
 They can be organized by anyone who obtains a free license from TED, and agrees to follow certain principles.
 Speakers are not paid and must relinquish the copyrights to their materials, which TED may edit and distribute under a non-commercial Creative Commons license (CC-BY-NC-SA).

 TEDx events are often accompanied by side activities such as workshops and performances, such as this one at TEDxUTM.

-In March 2013, eight TEDx events, which are "essentially, do-it-yourself TED conferences" raised up from five in June 2012, the previous year, in 133 countries.

-TEDxPortland in Portland was the largest indoor TEDx event in the world, with over 8,000 attendees, making it the largest TEDx conference in North America.

-In 2024, Raymond Rodriguez-Torres presented the TEDx talk Tragedy to Triumph: Live Like Bella about his daughter Bella Rodriguez-Torres, which received widespread attention online.
+By 2012, TEDx events ran at a global rate of about 5 per day, in 133 countries.

 TEDx Youth

 TEDxYouth is a programme of independently organised events licensed by TED that focus on engaging young people in sharing ideas and experiences.
 These events are typically organised by schools, youth groups, or community organisations, and feature speakers—often students or young professionals—alongside educators, artists, and innovators.
 Like other TEDx events, TEDxYouth conferences operate under free licences granted by TED, but are planned and coordinated locally.
 The format usually includes short talks, performances, and interactive activities designed to inspire creativity, critical thinking, and community involvement among younger audiences.